Jerrysuper123/pharmacy-pal/README.md

 ## Summary

-Value proposition

-Special consideration

-E-pharmacy has been on the rise in Singapore.
-As such, we would provide a curated list of Health Sciences Authority (HSA) registered online pharmacies.
-This is to serve as a one-stop portal of legal e-pharmacies to guide the users to right phamacies,as the [rise of illegal/fake online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies) poses risks to the uninformed.

-***
-Project Context
+### Project Context

-Organization goals

-User goals

-Unique-selling point
+Covid19 has strained Singapore's medical system.
+To avoid infection hotspots (i.e. clinics or hospitals), many seek help from pharmacies when falling ill.
+When Googling for nearby pharmacist, the search results might not always be accurate, especially for pharmacies.

+In addition, many also started using online sources to do their own symptom diagnosis, at times purchasing drugs on their own.

+### value proposition
+Pharmacy-pal is designed to aid "self-care through pharmacy" in the midst of Covid19.
+Not only does the it gives the the direction for the nearby pharmcy, it also helps you on symptom diagnosis & medication recommendation.

 ## 1. Strategy
-this section mainly discusses what???
+This section mainly discusses:
+- creator's objective and users' needs match-fit
+- Users' pain points and app features designed to resolve them

+### Objective
+This app is designed to help people who want to:

+- Find locations of registered pharmacies, along with pharmacist info
+- Do symptom diagnosis and medication search-up

 ### target market

-This app is designed to target people who want to:

-- find locations of registered pharmacies
-- acquire information on the over-the-counter (OTC) drugs and pharmacists before making physical visits

 Our target groups could be further divided: